 Sleep is key to our health – as important as good nutrition and exercise.
 Perhaps it is for this reason that Rabbi Judah said in the Talmud, “The night was created for no other purpose than sleep.”
 (Babylonian Talmud, Eruvin 65a)

-Wishing you health and wellness.
+Wishing you health and wellness in the new year.
 After all, it’s a mitzvah!